vijeta31/e-voting-webapp/README.md

 PyCharm IDE

+Two tables where the data is stored/retrieved : elect_record ----> for the details of election participants poliing_table -------> for the details of voters.

 Put all The HTML files in the Templates folder.
 I will further update the code by keeping images in the static folder.